queest347/AcePictureBot/faq.md

 This leads to a lot of pointless files and text hanging around.

-If you are a genuine account and want to register; feel free to contact: @Ace3DF
+If you are a genuine account or don't want to use your main account and want to register; feel free to contact: @Ace3DF

 ## Let me Register a OTP, Idol, etc.